neal-logan/no-phishing/README.md

 **Probably a pretty good model**: The final model's ROC-AUC, precision, and recall are all about 0.96.

-**However**:
+**However, it's nowhere near ready for production**:
+* The data more or less makes sense based on my experience, but I've done no verification of the data quality, and in particular haven't done anything to verify that it is related to any real-world data
-* The final model has not been assessed for overfitting, weakspots, or resilience
+* The final model has not been assessed for overfitting, weakspots, or resilience, although there's little reason to expect these concerns to differ from the exploratory models
+* The model is heavily reliant on a few external services
-* PiML's ROC-AUC seemed to disagree substantially on models that should have been identical
+* PiML's ROC-AUC seemed to disagree substantially with sklearn's ROC-AUC calcuation on models that were probably identical; I reported the more-realistic 0.96 value from sklearn rather than the 0.99 calculated by PiML.
-* Regularization was not applied
+* Regularization was not applied, although since the included parameters are limited this may not be much of a problem
-* No cross-validation was used to optimize parameters
+* No cross-validation/hyperparameter search was used to optimize parameters
 * There's no consideration for exporting models
-* There's probably room for more feature engineering
+* There's probably room for some feature engineering

 ## Some Lessons Learned
 * **Use PiML early and often**, particularly in **early** exploratory data analysis.
 I intended to use PiML extensively in EDA, but only for things that I didn't end up getting to.
 In fact, it would have produced better results faster for many of the analyses I did complete in this section.
-* **Don't use Colab** (or any web-based notebook.)
-While it's convenient for quick notebooks, efforts of even this relatively small scale can benefit from more control over the environment, more (and more consistent) compute power, and less connection instability.
+* **Don't use Colab** (or any web-based notebook) for processes that take more than a couple of minutes.
+While Colab is convenient for quick notebooks, efforts of even this fairly scale can benefit from more control over the environment, more (and more consistent) compute power, and most importantly less disruption from connection instability.